amomack123/MEN-stack-CRUD-Car-App/README.md

 ## :satellite: Upcoming Features

-- [:star:] Adding Image Attribute associated with the cars
+- [] Adding Image Attribute associated with the cars

-- [:x:] More car themey background
+- [] More car themey background